UnknownArtistt/Obsesor/README.md

     Fedora (using dnf)
     Debian (using apt)

-First clone the repository:
+First, clone the repository:

     git clone https://github.com/UnknownArtistt/Obsesor

-Give execution permissions to the script:
+Give execution permissions to the script <b>(use the script for your distribution)</b>:

     chmod +x obsesor_arch.sh

 Run the script:

     ./obsesor_arch.sh

+To run normally you can use the script or you can execute with python also:

+    python obsesor.py